DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 3.0.3 =
+Hotfix: Regular text was not showing all icons

+= 3.0.2 =
+Fixing issue when email addresses use an alias

 = 3.0.1 =
 Fixing multiple HAS interfaces showing in Gutenberg block.